vonongit/AWS-Amplify-Portfolio-Website-Project/DOCUMENTATION.md

 ### Define CDK Infrastructure As Code (IAC)

 This CDK code creates an AWS Amplify application that:
-Connects to your GitHub repository
+Connects to the GitHub repository
 Automatically builds the Next.js portfolio when you push code Deploys the built static files to Amplify hosting
 Code is contanerized by AWS Codebuild and executed